-The Niagara Foundation is proud to kick off its year-round Abraham’s Tent program with the motto “Open Doors, Open Minds and Open Hearts”, starting in the month of Ramadan.
-This initiative aims to provide space for people of differing religious and cultural traditions to get-to-know one another in the cozy intimacy of each other’s homes and seeks to build community through casual conversation over a delicious meal.
+The Niagara Foundation proud to offer one of the most authentic forms of interfaith and intercultural engagement.
+This initiative aims to provide space for people of differing religious and cultural traditions to get-to-know one another in the cozy intimacy of each other’s homes and seeks to build community through casual conversation over a delicious home-made meal.

 We hope you consider becoming a part of this great initiative that will lead to a growing pool of open hearts in the Chicagoland area.

 This project was nominated for a Chicago Innovation Award!

 This year, we have partnered with 30 Muslim families who want to welcome Muslim and non-Muslim families/individuals at their homes.
 Kindly, please fill out the form below for the dates you’d like to attend a Tent.